Pacific North Coast Integrated Management Area: Marine protected areas

 These are the different types of marine protection found within PNCIMA.
+These include Gwaii Haanas National Marine Conservation Area Reserve and Haida Heritage Site and Scott Islands marine National Wildlife Area, as well as the following.

 Sponge reef fishery closures

 Sponge reefs are highly sensitive to disturbance and the ones in PNCIMA were thought to be extinct until their discovery in 1987.
 Fisheries closures are for the groundfish and shrimp trawl.
 In June 2010, the Minister of Fisheries and Oceans announced the government's intention to pursue marine protection measures for the glass sponge reefs of Hecate Strait and Queen Charlotte Sound.

 Rockfish conservation areas

 Rockfish conservation areas are intended to protect rockfish so fishing activities within these areas is restricted.
 There are 192 rockfish conservation areas in British Columbia, and 79 of those are within PNCIMA.